Cram (game show): Stunt round

-In many cases with challenges featuring teams to emote, give gestures, and perform and give sign or body language, a freeze frame shot, of the contestant, will be shown with another freeze frame shot of Elwood or Icey, giving the correct answer, according to the judges, in which contestants were expected to be exact.
-In several cases, if a contestant was close enough to the gesture, signal or motion, teams were added points.
+In many cases with challenges featuring teams to emote, give gestures, and perform and give sign or body language, a freeze frame shot of the contestant would be shown with another freeze frame shot of Elwood or Icey, giving the correct answer, according to the judges, in which contestants were expected to be exact.
+In several cases, points were awarded to answers that were closed enough.

 While the partners alternated playing the stunt, they also alternated answering a list of instant trivia questions read by Elwood.
-The questions consisted of an unrelated trivial list, that contestants were also asked to study prior.
+The questions consisted of an unrelated trivial list that the team was also asked to study prior.
 After Elwood read the item, the partner had to give the relevant answer to score 10 points.
 Both parts of the round happened at the same time and never stopped, so one contestant might be assuming a yoga position and answering a question simultaneously if both their turns came up at the same time.
 Each list consisted of 12 questions; if the team completed the entire list, they would continue doing the stunt until time ran out.
 Although the questions were not mandatory to answer, and a team could pass, and Elwood would give the next rotated question on the list, without any direct penalty, correct responses from the instant trivia questions were probably beneficial, and were respectfully and instantly added to a team's score, along with the stunt score, which was always judged later.
+The most number of points that a team could earn in the stunt round was 260 points.

 At any time, the team not participating in the stunt had to continue walking inside their hamster wheel.